GrandpaBond/pxt-flexfx/README.md

 > ``||flexFX:score||`` is the list of the notes, defined as EKO codes, to be added to the end of the Tune.

-This example extends the Tune "Edelweiss" by adding the next three lines:
+This example extends the Tune "edelweiss" by adding the next three lines:

 ```blocks
 flexFX.extendTune("edelweiss", "4E4 2E4 2E4 2F4 2G4 6A4 4G4 2R");